cjdbarlow/bedside-notebook/management/resp/olv.md

 ##Surgical Considerations
 Surgical technique will affect rate and adequacy of lung collapse:
-* Airtight seal with thorascopic ports will reduce pneumothorax development
+* Airtight seal with thoracoscopic ports will reduce pneumothorax development
 * Suctioning will re-expand lung